 Our goal is to provide and coordinate accommodations, support services and programs that enable students with disabilities to have equal access to all Duke University programs and activities.
 Services and accommodations are provided to students with a variety of disabilities including Attention Deficit Hyperactivity Disorders, blindness/low vision, deafness/hard of hearing, learning disabilities, mobility and chronic health, psychological disorders(including Autism Spectrum disorders) and other impairments.

 The staff of the SDAO encourages and assists students in understanding the nature of their disability and it's impact on their living and learning at Duke University.
 Students are provided with opportunities to learn about their rights and responsibilities, procedures for requesting accommodations and about the wide range of programs and opportunities available at Duke University.
 The SDAO staff also seeks to help students become self-advocates in the university setting.
 Students are encouraged to learn to speak and act on their own behalf and gain self-advocacy skills that can be applied throughout their undergraduate years at Duke, as well as after graduate in their chosen careers.

-•Undergraduates: The deadline for requesting accommodations for final exams is November 15, 2013.
-All documentation must also be received by November 15, 2013, otherwise, accommodations will not be implemented until Spring 2014 term.
+•Undergraduates: The deadline for requesting accommodations for final exams is June 2, 2014.
+All documentation must also be received by June 2, 2014, otherwise, accommodations will not be implemented until Sum II 2014 term.

 This Information is Available in Alternate Format Upon Request.

 If you have any questions regarding student issues please do not hesitate to contact email@example.com.
 We will respond within 1 business day.